Example of Uniform Resource Locator: A Clear Guide

 Domain name

 The domain name is the human-readable address of a website.
-It's what you type into your browser to visit a specific site.
+It’s what you type into your browser to visit a specific site.
+A web server retrieves the data associated with the domain name and handles the paths to resources.
 Domain names are registered through organizations called domain name registrars and are unique to each website.

 Domain names are made up of two parts: the second-level domain and the top-level domain.
 In ‘www.example.com’, ‘example’ is the second-level domain and ‘com’ is the top-level domain.
 The second-level domain is typically the name of the website or organization, while the top-level domain indicates the type of entity (like .com for commercial, .org for organization, .edu for education, etc.).